-Individual "Monster" files are annual files generated from preprocessed moored sensor data collected at one site.
+In the older version of the pH datasets for individual sites.
+The "Monster" files are annual files generated from preprocessed moored sensor data collected at one site.
 Single deployment data that may have been collected at differing sample intervals is 1 hour low-pass filtered (Butterworth filter) to remove noise and then interpolated onto a common 20-minute time base.
 All monster files for a particular year have the same number of rows and columns.
 Annual files for a leap year will have time records (rows) for Feb 29 as well.
 The first data record is always yyyy0101 00:00:00.
 The last is always yyyy1231 23:40:00.
 Time records yet to be filled (e.g., in the future) are removed from the concatenated text files but remain in the annual .mat versions.
+In the most recent version of the pH data that include all site across all years, no resampling or filter is conducted to maintain the highest resolution.